 One of the reasons why many people believe that weed is legal in the UK is because possession of the drug is treated slightly differently to other drugs by the police and the legal system.
 As a result, the legal status of cannabis is not straightforward in many people’s eyes.

-You Might Just Get A Warning!
+You Might Just Get a Warning!

 First of all, cannabis is exceptional compared to other Class B drugs because it is covered by additional laws.
 Presently, it is covered by the discretionary warning scheme.
 This means that a police officer can decide to give you a warning only (which doesn’t give you a criminal record, but it is recorded), so long as three criteria are met:

-• Only a small amount of cannabis if found on you and it is for your own personal consumption
+- Only a small amount of cannabis if found on you and it is for your own personal consumption

-• Similarly, you do not have a record for drug activity and it’s the first time that you have been caught with illegal drugs
+- Similarly, you do not have a record for drug activity and it’s the first time that you have been caught with illegal drugs

-• Specifically, your attitude is compliant and non-aggressive and you own up to the fact that the cannabis is for your own use only
+- Specifically, your attitude is compliant and non-aggressive and you own up to the fact that the cannabis is for your own use only

-However, if you are caught again with cannabis the police can give you a fixed-term fee notice.
+However, if you are caught again with cannabis the police can give you a fixed-term fine notice.
 This is an on-the-spot fine of £80 and you would need to pay that before 21 days are up in order to avoid getting a criminal record.

 After that, if you get caught again by the police, for a third time, you will be be arrested and escorted to the station.